codefresh-io/docs.codefresh.io/_docs/pipelines/introduction-to-codefresh-pipelines.md

 1. The first step runs under the context of a Node image that prepares the application and runs unit tests.
 1. The second step uses an image with s3 command line tools and uploads the test results to a bucket that holds test reports.
-1. The helm step creates a Helm chart and pushes it to a Helm repository.
+1. The third step creates a Helm chart and pushes it to a Helm repository.

 You don't need to contact Codefresh and ask them to add the S3 executable on the build runners.
 You just use a prebuilt Docker image that contains it.
 The version used for Node is defined by you and if you wish to upgrade to another version you simply change the definition of the pipeline.